scottjarvie/hive-mcp/docs/USE-CASES.md

 - **Prompt:** "Get the transaction history for @blocktrades"
 - **Val:** 7.5 | **Exp:** 7.5 | **Res:** 8.0 | **Tools:** 1 | **Status:** ✅
 - **Observations:** Returns recent operations with human-readable timestamps, tx IDs, and details.
 For witness accounts, history dominated by producer_rewards. operation_filter param available for filtering.
+- **Enhancement Applied:** Added automatic HP conversion for VESTS values in operation details.
+Operations containing vesting_shares now include `vesting_shares_hp` field with HP equivalent (e.g., "461.191857 VESTS" → "0.280 HP").
+This makes it easier to understand the value of rewards and delegations in history.
 - **Recommendation:** Keep

 #### 1.1.3 Check pending rewards